There’s an app for that...

 Dropbox is a cross-platform solution (including a browser version) and, as such, it updates in real-time which is perfect for collaboration!
 Their mobile app interface, across all platforms, is incredibly intuitive and quite aesthetically pleasing from a UX perspective.
 It’s the perfect tool for creating offsite backups of your information and the paid-for business version of the app has great security, although the free version is just as good (even if you do eat up your allocated space a little quickly).

-Close behind in fourth spot is Trello (https://trello.com/), a visual project management tool.
+Close behind in fourth position is Trello (https://trello.com/), a visual project management tool.
 In a similar way to how Pinterest displays information, Trello allows the user to create a board and fill it with cards (the cards can contain anything from text to images to video).
-It has a slick drag and drop interface that allows you to move items between stages of a project, cards can be assigned color-coded priorities and team members can vote or comment on cards.
+It has a slick drag-and-drop interface that allows you to move items between stages of a project, cards can be assigned colour-coded priorities and team members can vote or comment on cards.

 The beauty of Trello’s boards is that it allows the team to “see” an overview of an entire project while seeing the individual components at the same time.
 Like any good app these days, Trello integrates with Drive, Dropbox, Box etc. and it syncs in real-time across all platforms, so you’ll always be up-to-date.

 This is only the tip of the iceberg when it comes to productivity apps.
 There are hundreds of task management apps, Pomodoro timing apps, cloud storage services and much, much more!
-These four above will definitely be the kickstart your teams needs but it is always advisable to play around with different apps to see what works for your team.
+These four above will definitely kickstart your team's needs but it is always advisable to play around with different apps to see what works for your team.

 Which apps do you use which aren’t on the list?
 We’d love to hear about them!